-- 1.1 The Authority both borrows and invests substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
-The successful identification, monitoring and control of risk are therefore central to the Council's Treasury Management Strategy. - 1.2 Treasury risk management for local authorities is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code) which requires each authority to approve a treasury management strategy before the start of each financial year.
+- 1.1 Treasury management is the management of the Authority's cash flows, borrowing and investments, and the associated risks.
+The Authority has borrowed and invested substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
+The successful identification, monitoring and control of financial risk are therefore central to the Authority's prudent financial management. - 1.2 Treasury risk management for local authorities is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code) which requires each authority to approve a treasury management strategy before the start of each financial year.
 This report fulfils the Council's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code.